 Down by the Thames riverside in south west London lives a club called Fulham, situated on Stevenage Road if you’re into your tenuous connections.
 Dating back to 1879, there’s no older club from London in the Football League.
 After relegation from the top flight back in 1968, it took a long while for them to scale those same heights.
 Egyptian businessman Mohamed Al-Fayed bought the Cottagers as a Division Two (League One) club in 1997, however.
 Four years later, they were in the Premier League.
 Al-Fayed moved on in 2013; taking with him a weird statue of Michael Jackson.

-Travel Information – Distance: 36 miles
+How to get to Fulham – Travel Information – Distance: 36 miles

 A tough ask if you’re heading for sunny south west London in your motor.
 Famous for being a pain to drive anywhere, London gives you two options – both of which could be excruciating depending on nothing more than the toss of a coin.